fleschutz/my-backups/docs/Data loss causes.md

 Data loss essentially refers to the destruction of data.
 It can be intentional, but it’s often not.
 It can be caused by many things:

-* **Human error** -  Either through accidental deletion or formatting, some or all of the is deleted.
+* **Human error** -  Either through accidental deletion or formatting, some or all of the data is deleted.
 * **Software corruption** - Your file system or data has become corrupted and you’re no longer able to access your data.
 * **Infection by viruses or malware** - The virus has attacked your file system and corrupted it, preventing you from accessing your data.
 * **Hacker attacks or internal leaks** - Your sensitive data is compromised, putting you and/or your business at risk.